Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose long-term coaching if:

-You want ongoing relational support as you scale
+You want ongoing support as you scale through different challenges

-You're navigating layered or repeating issues that need sustained attention
+You're navigating layered issues that need sustained attention

 How often do you want to meet?

-Meeting frequency shapes the depth and momentum of the coaching relationship.
-Weekly or biweekly sessions create space for deeper pattern recognition and real-time support.
-Monthly sessions allow more distance between reflections but can still be powerful for self-aware teams.
+Meeting frequency shapes the depth and momentum of the work.
+Weekly or biweekly sessions create space for real-time pattern recognition and support.
+Monthly sessions work for self-aware teams who integrate insights well.

 Choose frequent sessions if: